sdslabs/recommends/README.md

 ## Language Specific

+### C++

+* [TheChernoProject](https://www.youtube.com/user/TheChernoProject): TheCherno has been a quite valuable resource while developing our game engines, viz.
+[Rubeus](https://github.com/sdslabs/rootex) and [Rootex](https://github.com/sdslabs/rootex) (ongoing).
+This YouTube channel dives into advanced topics of C++ (although his earlier videos taught Java) occasionally while keeping a solid foundation based on just one thing: Building good C++ software.
+You will not find any random videos on things you will probably never use.

 ## How to add stuff?

 ### How to add a new topic?

-Open an issue and we will add it in
+Open an issue/a PR and we will add it in

 ### How to add a new resource under a new topic?